Asqatasun/Asqatasun/How-to-create-your-own-referential.md

 #### Mandatory columns
 * The theme column : The thematic id, defined by an integer (should be incremented).

+* The theme_xx column : Each cells contains the theme label to be display on the UI.

 * The test column : Defined by two numbers separated by a dash.
 The first is the theme number and the second is the test number.

+* The test-label_xx column : Each cells contains the test label to be display on the UI.

 The minimum header line to create context :
 `theme;theme_en;test;test-label_en`